-- 7. gain a holistic view of the determinants of mental health and psychopathology (B.S. level) - (n) Covers the knowledge and skills needed to perform effectively within the context of disease prevention and the promotion of health.
+7. gain a holistic view of the determinants of mental health and psychopathology (B.S. level) (m) Covers the knowledge and skills needed to perform effectively within the context of disease prevention and the promotion of health.
+Graduates should be able to:

-- o understand the principles of goal setting and of monitoring, mentoring and motivating patients, in particular, and communities, in general - o identify and analyze health problems and challenges and opportunities in their communities and formulate recommendations for courses of action - o utilize team building skills to lead and/or co-lead collaborative projects to accomplish group goals (B.S. level) - o apply the basic principles of organizational theory to the relationship between health care and health (B.S. level) - (o) Develops an understanding of the role of policy, ethics and resources in the management of prevention programming and health service delivery.
+UNIVERSITY OF THE PEOPLE The Education Revolution - understand the principles of goal setting and of monitoring, mentoring and motivating patients, in particular, and communities, in general - identify and analyze health problems and challenges and opportunities in their communities and formulate recommendations for courses of action - utilize team building skills to lead and/or co-lead collaborative projects to accomplish group goals (B.S. level) - apply the basic principles of organizational theory to the relationship between health care and health (B.S. level) - (n) Develops an understanding of the role of policy, ethics and resources in the management of prevention programming and health service delivery.
+Graduates should be able to:

-- demonstrate how health policies can leave a lasting effect on society and how some portions of society may be differentially affected - o design ways to overcome stigma related to health conditions - analyze ethical issues encountered in fostering disease prevention and the promotion of health as they can affect individuals as well as communities (B.S. level) - o formulate responses to ethical and legal concerns relating to health service provision as well as health and medical research (B.S. level)

-[Note: The Associate of Science degree level has many goals in common with the Bachelor of Science degree level.
+- demonstrate how health policies can leave a lasting effect on society and how some portions of society may be differentially affected - o design ways to overcome stigma related to health conditions - analyze ethical issues encountered in fostering disease prevention and the promotion of health as they can affect individuals as well as communities (B.S. level) - formulate responses to ethical and legal concerns relating to health service provision as well as health and medical research (B.S. level) [Note: The Associate of Science degree level has many goals in common with the Bachelor of Science degree level.
 This reflects the fact that students at the Associate's level complete the same Year 1 and Year 2 program requirements.
 Because students at the Bachelor's level then complete additional requirements in the major, they are expected to achieve these goals at a higher developmental level.]

-HEALTH SCIENCE

-Associate of Science in Health Science (AS-HS)

-The Associate of Science in Health Science (AS-HS) is built on a strong liberal arts foundation and provides students with a broad understanding of Health Science theories and models and their application to real-world situations.
+HEALTH SCIENCE Associate of Science in Health Science (AS-HS) The Associate of Science in Health Science (AS-HS) is built on a strong liberal arts foundation and provides students with a broad understanding of Health Science theories and models and their application to real-world situations.
 It introduces them to the biological, behavioral, social and cultural dimensions of promoting and protecting individual and societal health and well-being.
-The program is appropriate for those considering entry-level opportunities in government, private and non-profit organizations as well as for those considering study towards a Bachelor of Science Degree.
+The program is